d4skptl/votchain/README.md

 `python3 miner.py -k > mykey`

-This file can be used several times, also on several votingchains.
+The keys file *mykey* can be used several times, also on different voting chains.

 #### Launch miners